Worksheet: Relativistic Momentum

 In this worksheet, we will practice applying Lorentz transformation to find the momentum of objects that are subject to relativistic velocity transformations.

-A -kg asteroid is heading towards Earth at 30.0 km/s.
-At velocities such as the velocity of this asteroid, .
+A km asteroid is heading toward Earth at 30.0 km/s.
+At velocities such as these, .

-Calculate the approximate momentum of the asteroid.
-Find the value to a precision giving the first two nonzero significant digits that occur after the leading digit.
+Calculate the approximate momentum of the asteroid to the first two nonzero significant digits that occur after the leading digit.

 - A kg⋅m/s

 Find the ratio of the asteroid’s approximate momentum to the classical value of its momentum.
 Find the value of the ratio to a precision giving the first nonzero significant digit that occurs after the leading digit.

 A muon has a rest energy of 105.7 MeV.
 The muon decays into an electron and a massless particle.